jonask1337/esp-idf-nat-example/README.md

 **Requires** this lwIP library with NAT support to be used as ESP-IDF lwIP component: https://github.com/jonask1337/esp-lwip

+Use this project if you want to use it with **PlatformIO**: https://github.com/jonask1337/esp-idf-nat-example-pio

 Based on: https://github.com/espressif/esp-idf/blob/release/v3.3/examples/wifi/getting_started/softAP/

 ## Get started